The Making of “Kinds of Kindness (2024)”: A Cinematic Journey

 Costume and Makeup

-Costume designer Jennifer Johnson brought a forensic approach to her research, drawing inspiration from news footage, magnum photographers, and portrait artist Alice Neel.
+Costume designer brought a forensic approach to her research, drawing inspiration from news footage, magnum photographers, and portrait artist Alice Neel.
 She aimed to reflect the film’s themes of control and psychology through the characters’ attire.
 Johnson enjoyed a collaborative process with the cast, particularly Emma Stone, who was keen to explore the physicality of her characters.
 Johnson noted, “Emma is not worried about vanity or being pretty.
 She is very interested in the character itself, and how they move.

 Cinematography and Visual Style